zishan100/AssessmentTest/README.md

 http://localhost:8082/api/user/login
 client side
-use postman form  to all these parameter body:{
+use postman form to pass all these parameter body:{
   mail:"test@m.com",
   pasword:"123456"(pasword should be atleast 6 length),